Don't Ask, Don't Tell (album)

-History
+Background

 Recorded by Carl Plaster, with whom Come had worked in their previous album, and Mike McMackin, who had previously worked with Brokaw's former band Codeine, at Easley Studios in Memphis, Tennessee, Baby Monster in New York City, and The Outpost in Stoughton, Massachusetts, between February and March 1994, Don't Ask, Don't Tell is Come's second album.
 It was mixed Plaster and Bryce Goggin between May and June 1994 at RPM Studios, in New York, and released in October 1994.

 The title of the album is, to some extent, a reference to the official United States policy on gay, lesbian, and bisexual people serving in the military, "Don't ask, don't tell", which would remain in place from December 21, 1993, to September 20, 2011.
 As Brokaw has stated, the title is "definitely a political reference, and we were definitely pointing up the absurdity of the policy.
 But we also wanted it to be open ended...", going on to add that "it [also] referred to secrecy, [to] how some people around us were living."

 The band recorded music videos for "In/Out", directed by Julie Hardin and Amanda P. Cole, and "String" and "German Song", both directed by Sadie Benning.
 "String" was also released as a single in 1994, as was the song "Wrong Side" the following year.